 Associated procedures really speed up reaching the yearly maximum, which means that for subsequent dental treatments you will have to pay out-of-pocket.
 An additional downside is the obligation to collect all the documentation necessary for the insurance provider.

 The option we recommend is signing up for a dental plan.
 They work like memberships, there is a monthly or annual fee and you get discounts on absolutely all dental procedures.
 There are no yearly caps and no paperwork needs to be gathered.
-Discounts reach 60%.
+With this option, the dental bridge cost with insurance may be even 60% lower.
 You can sign up for the plan regardless of whether you have insurance or not.
 If you do, the cost reduction will start once you max out your insurance yearly limit.

 FAQ